 Ahhh!
 That get’s confusing!

-So I set up the spreadsheet to figure out all the dates based on the frost dates entered.
+So the spreadsheet is set to figure out all the dates based on YOUR frost dates.
 It’s So.
 Much.
 Easier!

-I’ve listed germination temps for seed starts, and I grouped them into two temperature categories.
+Germination temps for seed starts are grouped into two temperature categories for simplicity.
 Those that like the cooler temp (70) and those that like the warmer temp (80).

-These temps are just averages of the range that is recommended for each type of plant, but I chose one that fits them all so it’s much easier to remember!
-In fact, it’s super easy because they’re color-coded so you can see which plants to plant in the same trays.
+These temps are just averages of the range that is recommended for each type of plant, but it’s much easier to remember just 2 temps.
+In the spreadsheet, it’s super easy because the temps are color-coded so you can quickly see which seeds will germinate at the same temp.

-I also included maximum days to germination.
-I figured this was the more important number so you can easily reference how long it should take for them to pop.
-And you’ll know when you need to start investigating causes for poor germination or just give them a little more time.
+And you’ll know when you need to start investigating causes for poor germination or if you can just give them a little more time.

 So it sounds pretty awesome, right?

-I wanted to add some space for tracking garden success and failures throughout the years so I made a journal section where you can make notes about which varieties had the best germination rates and whether the plant was distinctly productive, difficult to grow, or delightfully tasty.
+The spreadsheets include some space for tracking garden success and failures throughout the years in a journal section where you can make notes about which varieties had the best germination rates and whether the plant was distinctly productive, difficult to grow, or delightfully tasty.

-I hope it helps you grow A LOT of food!
-And I want you to be as successful as possible!
+I want to help you grow A LOT of food!
+And I want you to be successful!